adambuczek/adambuczek.github.io/src/notes/composingFunctions.md

 ```
 Redux implementation
 ---
 Reduces `funcs` array and acumulates functions wrapping each new function in those already iterated over effectively reversing the calling order.

-It also shows that spreading an array to return its first element `(...args) => args[0]` is redundant when `arg => arg` discard all arguments but the first one.
+It also shows that spreading an array to return its first element `(...args) => args[0]` is redundant when `arg => arg` discards all arguments but the first one.

 Wrapping single function and passing it its own argument should also be simplified `(...args) => funcs[0](...args)` to `funcs[0]`.
 ```js
 export default function compose(...funcs) {